 Another one of my favorite kayaking moments was when a young minke whale became curious and decided to swim in circles around our group.
 For 20 minutes, we were enthralled.
 Fortunately, the whale stayed far enough away from us that we weren’t in any danger.

 Kayaking In The Wind And Waves

 We were very lucky on our trip because we had very good weather and were able to kayak seven times during the trip.
 If it’s too windy or the waves are too high, the kayaking is canceled because it’s too dangerous.

 An ice shelf is an ice platform that extends into the sea, sometimes for miles.
-Our expedition leader told us to start paddling fast towards the ice shelf and launch our kayaks onto the ice.
-It was scary but, low and behold, we ended up sitting in our kayaks on the ice sipping hot chocolate served to us by the on-ice team.
-It is a very fond memory of mine.
+One night as we were paddling, our expedition leader pointed towards an ice shelf.
+She told us to start paddling fast towards it and launch our kayaks onto the ice.
+We were dubious.
+It was scary but, low and behold, we ended up sitting in our kayaks on the ice sipping hot chocolate served to us by the on-ice team while acting as if this was no big deal.

 There are some ships that have kayaking included for everyone and, on those trips, you might only get to kayak once.
 There are also expedition cruises that are all-inclusive with kayaking, hiking, snowshoeing, and other activities every day.
 On my trip with Quark Expeditions, you had to purchase the kayaking package ahead of time and there were only 16 slots.

 The people who don’t kayak take zodiac cruises and spend most of their time on shore.
 It’s an equally wonderful experience.
 The kayaking team had less time on-shore and more time in the water.